scionproto/scion/doc/EPIC.md

 limited to sending low-priority SCION path type packets.
 However, an adversary can still reach the services behind the hidden link.

-In this scenario, the hosts protected by the hidden path can set the SCION-Response flag to one, so the destination will be able to answer with (arbitrariliy many) SCION path type packets.
+In this scenario hosts behind a hidden link can send SCION path type packets towards hosts in other ASes, and those hosts can reply with SCION path type traffic when they do not have the necessary authenticators to send back EPIC-HP traffic.

 ## References